 One way to hand down the business is by transferring stock from the family business owner to the younger family members.
 Since stock transfers can take many forms and can be used either individually or in combination, a few methods are discussed below.
 Keep in mind that these methods assume that the family business has been legally incorporated.

 2. Bequeathing stock: This is considered as an economical method from an income tax standpoint and can be done by the controlling owner’s will.
 Since the younger family members obtain the stock at its fair market value, any potentially substantial gain is not subject to income tax.
-However, bequeathed stock is included in the decedent’s taxable estate and subject to estate tax at rates that can go as high as 40 percent beginning in 2013.
+However, bequeathed stock is included in the decedent’s taxable estate and subject to estate tax at rates that can go as high as 40 percent years after 2013.

 3. Selling the stock: Another option of the controlling owner is to sell his or her stock to the younger generation.
 The buyer may purchase the stock in exchange for cash or a note payable over time, but it must be paid for with after-tax dollars.
 It is most likely that the seller will recognize taxable gain on the sale, but if the sale is for a note, the gain can be deferred until the cash is received.
 Gift tax may also apply to the extent that the selling price is less than the fair market value of the stock.